6 Simple Tips for Building Your Wedding Guest List

 If you’re having trouble building your guest list, don’t fret.
 The process might not be as delicious as that cake tasting, but with some simple tips and guidelines, you’ll be able to plan, organize, and manage your list like a pro.

-To help you with your own guest list, we gathered meaningful anonymized insights into wedding invitations and guest lists from our over 13 years of serving as a trusted online invitation platform for engaged couples.
+To help you with your own guest list, we gathered meaningful anonymized insights into wedding invitations and guest lists from our over 13 years of service as a trusted online invitation platform for engaged couples.
 In this analysis, we compare wedding invitation trends from the 6 month period before the publication of this article on (July 6, 2022).

 1. Establish some guest list guidelines before you start